SatNAG

 Internet access accounts are allocated on a per-person basis

-For the purposes of managing limited Internet capacity, it is necessary to monitor network usage to identify inefficiencies and high resource consumers.
-Academic Research Fleet Internet Traffic Reports are provided to UNOLS by SatNAG on a regular basis.
+For the purposes of managing cybersecurity and limited Internet capacity it is necessary to monitor network usage to identify inefficiencies and high resource consumers, and cybersecurity threats.

 A Captive Portal is a means by which users are required to login with a username and password prior to granting Internet access.
 Captive portal access is the primary mode of Internet access for personal devices brought on board.